cooper/ferret/doc/Keywords.md

 Defines a type interface for dynamic type checking.
 This is especially useful for functions or methods utilizing [`want`](#want) or [`need`](#need).

-Types are generally declared at document or class level, but they are valid within almost any scope.
+Interfaces are generally declared at document or class level, but they are valid within almost any scope.

-In order for an object to conform to a type, it must meet **all** of the provided conditions.
-A few keywords can be used in a type declaration:
+In order for an object to conform to an interface, it must meet **all** of the provided conditions.
+These keywords can be used in a type declaration:

 * [`isa`](#isa) - specifies another type to which the object must conform.
 * [`satisfies`](#satisfies) - specifies a condition which the object must meet.
-* [`can`](#can) - specifies a method which the object must implement.
+* [`can`](#can) - specifies a method or computed property which the object must implement.
 * [`transform`](#transform) - specifies an object transformation.

 Conditions are checked in the order that they are specified.
 Transforms are also